Washing machines: Using your washing machine Program guide

 This is the hottest wash program you’ll find on most machines.
 It’s only suitable for white cottons and linens that show the dirt.
 The introduction of modern detergents and synthetic fabrics means most people rarely use this program.

 Washing machines often have as many as 20 programs for washing, rinsing and spinning.
-Here’s our guide to the most commonly used ones.
+Here’s our guide to other ones most commonly used.

-Most washing machines have a useful time-saving quick wash cycle of 50 to 70 minutes.
-A quick wash is best for clothes that aren’t too dirty; fine for running kits but not for rugby shirts.
+Most washing machines now have a useful time-saving quick-wash program.
+Generally suitable for washing clothes that aren’t too dirty, a good analogy is that they'll be fine for washing running kits but not rugby shirts.

 In reality, these programs don’t make much difference to the amount of ironing you have to do.